Living in Portugal for nearly a year, I learned a lot of things about the Portuguese capital.

 Currency

 The official currency is the Euro, and vendors accept all major credit cards.
-ATMs are widely available.
+There are ATMs widely available.
 If you travel by direct flight to Lisbon, you can exchange currency easily at the airport, hotel, or bank upon arrival.

 Language